 I have attached our Risk Assessment documents and a Forest School Policy for you to read.
-The policy is written for when we use the woods behind, in the future.
 I also have Parent and Volunteer booklets, informing you of the progression in skills and knowledge that I am currently updating into a different format and will upload as soon as they are complete.
 Other resources that may interest you are books:

 Forest School and Outdoor Learning in the Early Years Sara Knight

 Forest School for All Sarah Knight